 Notes: The figures illustrate investment in land and buildings (panel A), vehicles (panel B), and other non-ICT capital (panel C) by firm employment.
 Panel (D) illustrates firm age along the employment distribution.
-For these figures we choose the optimal bandwidth and bin size to the left and the right of the 50 employee cutoff based on the methods described in Calonico et al. (2015).
-The lines are fitted fourth order polynomials.
+For these figures we choose the optimal bin size to the left and the right of the 50 employee cutoff based on the methods described in Calonico et al. (2015).
+The lines are fitted linear regressions.
 The graphs are based on the UK Quarterly Capital Expenditure Survey (QCES).